-There are all the services we run.
-The community centre also hosts a lot of other service and projects, to see all the activities happening every week click here:
+These are all the services we run in Northmoor Community Centre.
+The community centre is host to other organisations that run services and projects; to see all the activities happening every week click here: What’s On Jan-Feb 2020

 Next Step project – age 16+

-Universal Credit Specialist who can help with sanctions and claimant commitments.
+Universal Credit Specialist – they can help with sanctions and claimant commitments.
+Every fortnight on Fridays, please call or visit to book your appointment.

-Housing Advice can help with housing issues, rehousing, Manchester Move, mutual exchange and arrears.
+Housing Adviser – can help with housing issues, rehousing, Manchester Move, mutual exchange and arrears.
+Every fortnight on Fridays, please call or visit to book your appointment.

 Self Help for people feeling anxious, stressed, depressed for phobias can get Talking Therapy and CBT sessions.